d4rklynk/simpleprivacy.fr/README.md

 The WonderMod theme used for the website and modifications made by us are under the [MIT License](https://github.com/adityatelange/hugo-PaperMod/blob/master/LICENSE).

-This README has been personnally copied from [PrivSec.dev](https://github.com/PrivSec-dev/privsec.dev) which is under the [same license](https://github.com/PrivSec-dev/privsec.dev/blob/main/LICENSE)
+This README has been partially copied from [PrivSec.dev](https://github.com/PrivSec-dev/privsec.dev) which is under the [same license](https://github.com/PrivSec-dev/privsec.dev/blob/main/LICENSE)

 ## Local Development